 Founded by Drs.
-Janet McLaughlin and Margaret Schneider, the Laurier Autism Research Consortium (LARC) is a passionate group of professors, research assistants and students, working alongside various autism organizations, clinical experts, parent advocates, families and individuals with autism.
+Janet McLaughlin and Margaret Schneider, the Laurier Autism Research Consortium (LARC) is a passionate group of professors, research assistants and students, working alongside various autism organizations, clinical experts, parent advocates, families and autistic individuals.
 Through conducting and sharing socially engaged research with policymakers and the public, our collective goal is to improve service access and quality of life for all autistic people and their families.

 Stay tuned for upcoming research projects and opportunities.

 If you are interested in doing graduate or postdoctoral research with us, get in touch to discuss possibilities.
 If you are interested in undergraduate study in the area of autism, consider the Autism Stream in Laurier’s Community Health program.